mbeddr/mps-gradle-plugin/README.md

 * `mpsVersion` - if you use a [custom distribution](#custom-mps-distribution) of MPS.
 * `projectLocation` - location of the project that should be migrated.
 * `force` - ignores the marker files for projects which allow pending migrations, migrate them anyway (supported in 2021.3.0 and higher)
+* `maxHeap` (since 1.15) - maximum heap size setting for the JVM that executes the migrations.
+The value is a string understood by the JVM command line argument `-Xmx` e.g. `3G` or `512M`.

 At least `mpsConfig` or `mpsLocation` + `mpsVersion` must be set.